-6.2 Pre-placement information
+6.2 Pre-Placement information

-- a PrePlace course
+- a PrePlace (Placement preparation program) course (or equivalent);

-- Student Placement Code of Conduct
+- Student Placement Code of Conduct;

-- details of the required assessment
+- details of the required assessment;

-- insurance cover
+- details of insurance cover.

 6.3 Conflict of interest

-6.3.1 A student should avoid undertaking a placement in a workplace where there is a possible or perceived conflict of interest, for example, where:
+6.3.1 A student should avoid undertaking a Placement in a workplace where there is a possible or perceived conflict of interest, for example, where:

-- the student might be responsible for teaching or assessing a family member
+- the student might be responsible for teaching or assessing a family member;

-- the student is in paid employment with the Placement Partner, unless the placement involves paid employment with the Placement Partner as part of an early employment scheme approved by the University.
+- the student is in paid employment with the Placement Partner, unless the Placement involves paid employment with the Placement Partner as part of an early employment scheme approved by the University.

-6.3.2 A student must inform their placement supervisor(s) if such a situation arises and the conflict should be resolved by the relevant Head of School in consultation with the Placement Academic Supervisor and the Placement Workplace Supervisor.
+6.3.2 A student must inform their Placement supervisor(s) if such a situation arises and the conflict should be resolved by the relevant Head of School in consultation with the Placement Academic Supervisor and the Placement Workplace Supervisor.